Changed bowel movements

 After surgery or radiation therapy, you may notice changes in your bowel habits.
 You may have constipation or diarrhoea, or feel pain in your abdomen from trapped wind.

 Radiation therapy can damage the lining of the rectum, causing inflammation and swelling known as radiation proctitis.
 The risk of developing radiation proctitis is low and your treatment team will try to reduce this risk.
 Radiation proctitis is usually a short-term side effect but may be ongoing in a small number of people.
 It can cause a range of symptoms including blood in bowel movements; frequent passing of loose, watery faeces (diarrhoea); the need to empty the bowels urgently; and loss of control over the bowels (faecal incontinence).
 You may develop some of these symptoms for other reasons.
 Let your treatment team know if you develop any of these symptoms.
 If you have ongoing bowel problems, you may be referred to a gastroenterologist.

 Tips for managing bowel changes

 - Drink peppermint or chamomile tea to reduce abdominal or wind pain.

-- Drink plenty of liquids to replace fluids lost through diarrhoea or to help soften faeces if you’re constipated.
+- Drink plenty of water to replace fluids lost through diarrhoea or to help soften faeces if you’re constipated.

 - See a women’s health physiotherapist for information about exercises to strengthen your pelvic floor and anal muscles.
 These exercises can help you control your bowels.

 - Talk to your doctor or a dietitian about what to eat, or ask about suitable medicines.
 They may suggest you take a soluble fibre supplement to help with any changes and improve bowel control.